matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 1. **Testing shows the presence, not the absence of defects.**
    Testing can show that defects are present in the test object, but cannot prove that there are no defects (Buxton 1970).
 Testing reduces the probability of defects remaining undiscovered in the test object, but even if no defects are found, testing cannot prove test object correctness.
 2. **Exhaustive testing is impossible.**
    Testing everything is not feasible except in trivial cases (Manna 1978).
-Rather than attempting to test exhaustively, test techniques (see chapter 4), test case prioritization (see section 5.1.5), and risk-based testing (see section 5.2), should be used to focus test efforts.
+Rather than attempting to test exhaustively, test techniques (see chapter 4), test case prioritisation (see section 5.1.5), and risk-based testing (see section 5.2), should be used to focus test efforts.
 3. **Early testing saves time & money.**
    Defects that are removed early in the process will not cause subsequent defects in derived work products.
 The cost of quality will be reduced since fewer failures will occur later in the SDLC (Boehm 1981).
 To find defects early, both static testing (see chapter 3) and dynamic testing (see chapter 4) should be started as early as possible.
 4. **Defects cluster together.**